 ×Graptophytum 'Amphitryon' is an attractive hybrid that has been grown for a long time.
-It is very easy to take care of and does not require much attention.
+It's very easy to care for and doesn't require much attention.

 Scientific Name